-Whilst in Bath, like I mentioned in my Exploring Bath Post I had stopped in a little Vegetarian café called The Green Rocket.
-This café is a multi award-winning little spot in Bath which was so easy to find, providing you with tasty vegetarian food (which of course you can veganise.)
+Like I mentioned in my Exploring Bath Post I had stopped in a little Vegetarian café called The Green Rocket.
+This café is a multi award-winning little spot in Bath.
+It was pretty easy to find, providing tasty vegetarian food (which of course you can veganise.)
 I always like to be prepared when travelling to new places; to do research on the area and see if there are any vegan places or cafes that offer vegan meals.
 Of course in my research on Bath; The Green Rocket Café came up and it looked pretty amazing if I am honest.

 The café is located on 1 Pierrepont St, on the corner of North Parade and Pierrepont Street in the heart of Bath and has views of the Bath Abbey and Parade Gardens within walking distance.
 The café is open Monday and Tuesday – 9am to 4.30pm, Wednesday to Saturday – 9am to 4.30pm and 6 to 9.30pm, and Sundays – 10am to 4.30pm.
 Which is so good for a café, they offer a full menu from breakfast to dinner, coffees to alcoholic beverages.